Experts question bird strike as cause of deadly Jeju Air crash in South Korea

 "Why didn't fire tenders lay foam on the runway?
 Why weren't they in attendance when the plane touched down?
 And why did the aircraft touch down so far down the runway?
 And why was there a brick wall at the end of the runway?" asked Airline News editor Geoffrey Thomas.

-South Korean officials said they were investigating the cause of the crash, including a possible bird strike, which killed almost all the 181 people on the aircraft.
+South Korean officials said they were investigating the cause of the crash, which killed 179 of the 181 people on board.
+Two crew members were rescued and taken to hospital.

 The flight data recorder was found at 11.30am (10.30am Singapore time), about two and a half hours after the crash, and the cockpit voice recorder was found at 2.24pm, according to South Korea's transport ministry.